 Committees and teams are where much of the work of the church gets done, and there are lots of ways to get involved here.
+If you're interested in our beautiful old building, you could join the Building & Grounds committee.
 If you like to cook, consider helping prepare and serve at Community Meals.
-If you want to meet others, sign up to be a greeter.
 If you have financial expertise, a green thumb, or a desire to work for justice, there’s a team for you!
-Below you’ll find a list of current committees and teams

 Committee on Ministry

 This committee promotes and encourage membership and fellowship in the Church.
-It is responsible for welcoming newcomers and and inviting them into the life of the congregation.
+It is responsible for helping us all welcome newcomers here, and and inviting them to find their way into the life of the congregation.